Pest Identification: Deer Ticks in Tennessee

-- They have a Reddish body with black head markings.
+- Color: Deer ticks have a reddish body with black markings on their heads.

 Our Approach to Pest Control & Prevention

 At U.S. Pest Protection, we protect what matters most.
 That could be your family, your home, your business, your pets - anything.
 Our professionals are trained and certified pest control technicians that have the knowledge & experience to protect what matters most for our customers.
 Ask about a FREE inspection today.